uniplaces/ember-cli-mapbox/README.md

 If `divId` is not specified it defaults to 'map'.

 You can specify the zoom level, center of the map, and trigger an `onclick` event as attributes.
-The `onclick` event will return an instance of the event containing the lat,lng, among other properties.
+The `onclick` event will return an instance of the event containing the lat, lng, among other properties.

 ```hbs
 {{mapbox-map